HVACD service for cultivation facilities in Coachella Valley

 Cultivation facilities don’t need “AC repair.”
 They need HVACD discipline.

 In controlled environments, temperature is only one part of stability.
-Dew point, latent load, reheat behavior, airflow distribution, and sensor truth determine whether you stay in control or chase swings.
+Dew point, latent load, reheat behavior, airflow distribution, and sensor truth determine whether the facility stays stable or starts chasing swings.

-We approach HVAC as a production-critical system: stabilize first, document what changed, then engineer prevention through maintenance standards.
+AERIA approaches HVACD as a production-critical system.
+We stabilize first, document what changed, and build prevention through maintenance standards, control logic, and field documentation.

 Failure patterns we see in controlled environments